re-framejs/re-framejs/docs/SubscriptionFlow.md

-To put that yet another way, a `reaction` detects a `computation's` input Signals (aka input `ratoms`) and it will `watch` them, and when, later, it detects a change in one of them,  it will re-run that computation, and it will `reset!` the new result of that computation into the `ratom` originally returned.
+To put that yet another way, a `reaction` detects a `computation's` input Signals (aka input `ratoms`) and it will `watch` them, and when, later, it detects a change in one of them,  it will re-run that computation, and it will `reset` the new result of that computation into the `ratom` originally returned.

 So, the `ratom` returned by a `reaction` is itself a Signal.
 Its value will change over time when the `computation` is re-run.